RubixML/ML/docs/transformers/interval-discretizer.md

 ```

 ## Additional Methods
-Return the possible categories of each feature column:
+Return the list of possible category values for each discretized feature column:
 ```php
 public categories() : array
 ```

-Return the intervals of each continuous feature column calculated during fitting:
+Return the intervals for each continuous feature column calculated during fitting:
 ```php
 public intervals() : array
 ```